 Greens: Use violet leaves fresh in salads or cooked like spinach.

 Flowers: Use violet flowers fresh to preserve their lovely color and aroma.
 They can also be made into jellies or candied.
 Sugared violets make a lovely garnish on top of cakes, muffins or pastries.
-Get the recipe for violet jelly in Weekly Weeder #23.
+Get more information on violets and the recipe for violet jelly in Weekly Weeder #23.

-Edible Flowers – #3 Dandelions – Taraxacum officinalis
+Edible Flowers List – #3 Dandelions – Taraxacum officinalis

 Edible Parts: Leaves, Seeds, Flower and Root.